Patwa23/klm-travel-assessment/travel-client-ui/README.md

 Once you are logged in Profile : Gives the profile info

-NOTE: Kindly run the backend the backend before using the frontend.
+NOTE: Kindly run the backend before using the frontend.